 In China today, it’s generally used to stimulate Yang energy by reinforcing body fluids, nourish blood, improve blood circulation and relax muscles and joints.
 Most medicated liquors are taken orally, but some are used externally.
 Sometimes sugar or honey is added to improve the taste.

-Other benefits contributed to medicated liquors are alleviation of rheumatic pains and treating traumatic injuries.
+Other benefits attributed to medicated liquors are alleviation of rheumatic pains and treating traumatic injuries.

 The curative effects depend on the kind of liquors used.
 As a therapeutic treatment, it’s generally taken two or three times a day with a dosage of 10 ml to 50 ml, during the prescribed period.